How to Effectively Approach SAP to Azure Migration and Ensure Business Continuity

 The initial readiness assessment requires in-depth knowledge of both Azure and SAP ecosystems, as well as the technical aspects of moving large databases.

-Infopulse is a certified SAP partner and offers a 1-day migration readiness assessment workshop via Azure Marketplace.
+Infopulse has extensive experience with SAP products and offers a 1-day migration readiness assessment workshop via Azure Marketplace.

 Plan a Proof of Concept Cloud Migration to Identify the Business Value of Azure Adoption